tontinme/tontinme/linux/CoreOS.md

 Intro: etcd
 -----
-A high-available key value store for shared configuration and service discovery. etcd is inspired by Apache ZooKeeper and doozer, with a focus on being:
+A high-available key value store for shared configuration and service discovery.
+Next to that it can be used for service discovery, or basically for any other distributed key/value based process that applies to your situation. etcd is inspired by Apache ZooKeeper and doozer, with a focus on being:

 * simple: curl'able user facing API(HTTP+JSON)
 * Secure: optional SSL client cert authentication